avabellaw/ChoreRate/readme.md

 * Share less desirable chores.
 * After rating chores, show what you've rated.
   * Replace "no more chores" message with this.
+* Household chores can be backed up and even imported into new households.

 ### Wireframe